GabeScott/standard-works-vault/General Conference/2001 April - Your Celestial Guide.md

 # Your Celestial Guide

-*By By Sharon G. Larsen - Second Counselor in the Young Women General Presidency*
+By Sharon G. Larsen - *Second Counselor in the Young Women General Presidency*

 *Given in the April session of the 2001 General Conference*

+>*When you pray often and seek to know the Lord’s will like Nephi did, the Lord will show you the way.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/04/your-celestial-guide?lang=eng)

 At this time in your life, you have probably had the experience of trying to perform a task that seemed really difficult and beyond your ability or experience.
 And possibly while you were attempting this seemingly insurmountable task, there were some, maybe even friends, who tried to discourage you, embarrass you, and belittle you.
 Challenges are different for each of us, but the Source for help is the same.
 Let’s look at Nephi’s experience.

 He grew up in a desert.
 We don’t know if he had ever seen a ship before the Lord asked him to build a ship—a seemingly insurmountable task!
 But Nephi had faith the Lord would help him.
-He said the Lord showed him “from time to time” how he should build it (1 Ne.
-18:1).
+He said the Lord showed him “from time to time” how he should build it ([[1 Nephi 18.1|1 Ne.
+18:1]]).
 Nephi tells us he did not build it like men build ships.
-He built it “after the manner” the Lord showed him (1 Ne.
-18:2).
+He built it “after the manner” the Lord showed him ([[1 Nephi 18.2|1 Ne.
+18:2]]).
 Then he tells us how.

-“I did pray oft unto the Lord; wherefore the Lord showed unto me great things” (1 Ne.
-18:3).
+“I did pray oft unto the Lord; wherefore the Lord showed unto me great things” ([[1 Nephi 18.3|1 Ne.
+18:3]]).

 When you pray often and seek to know the Lord’s will like Nephi did, the Lord will show you the way.
 But you can be sure when you are trying your best to obey, you may face strong opposition from those wishing to discourage and dissuade you.
 Nephi’s dissenters were his own brothers.
 Think how hard that would be!